top of page

 By Bruce Deckert

-TRUMPF has opened a sparkling and spanking-new $40 million smart factory at its global headquarters in Connecticut's Farmington Valley.
-Located in Farmington, a historic New England town, Trumpf Inc. is an international leader in machine tools and cutting-edge laser technology.
+TRUMPF Inc. has opened a sparkling and spanking-new $40 million smart factory at its North American headquarters in Connecticut's Farmington Valley.
+Located in Farmington, a historic New England town, Trumpf Inc. is a global leader in machine tools and cutting-edge laser technology.

 SEO: Trumpf Opens Cutting-Edge Factory